Why Trust OMD?

 Counseling Skills

-This course introduces the skills, techniques, and processes for establishing a basic counseling relationship.
-Students learn the necessary attitudes and skills of an effective counselor and how those help clients.
-They also learn the process of helping the individuals.
+Introduces the skills, techniques, and processes for establishing a basic counseling relationship.
+Covers the attitudes and skills of effective counselors and how to guide clients through the helping process.

 Social and Cultural Counseling